 Parking Charge Notices – How to Avoid, How to Appeal

-The types of car parks that issue Parking Charge Notices are found in airports, railway stations, supermarkets, fast food restaurants, and out of town retail outlets, as well as those close to coastlines.
+PCNs can also be given on private land or in a car park operated by private organisations, on behalf of the landowner.
+These types of PCNs will be found in airports, railway stations, supermarkets, fast food restaurants, & out of town retail outlets, as well as those close to coastlines.

-Private property has its own rules and regulations to follow, including its own method of appealing.
-The following is a guide on how to avoid charges, and what to do if you launch an appeal.
+The following is a guide on how to avoid PCNs, & if you are given one, how to launch an appeal.

 How to avoid a Parking Charge Notice